 Southbound Process - Despacho Previo

-Despacho Previo is a process that was developed for clearing southbound rail shipments into Mexico and to reduce congestion and interchange delays at the border.
+Despacho Previo is a process that was developed for clearing southbound rail shipments into Mexico to reduce congestion and interchange delays at the border.
 Despacho Previo allows for the interchange of run-through trains rather than individual cars – expediting southbound shipments.
 The process applies to all car types, with the exception of intermodal equipment.

 Primary Features and Benefits